Layr-Labs/eigensdk-go/task-manager/README.md

 ### Task Response

-The `TaskResponse` struct is a wrapper of the TaskResponse struct from the user's TaskManagerContract binding with a generic output type.
+The `TaskResponse` struct is similar to the `TaskResponse` struct from the user's `TaskManager` contract binding but with a generic output type.

 ``` go
     type TaskResponse[Output any] struct {